 According to the latest reports, Samsung has actually set the launch interval for the end of this quarter, in September.
 The display in case is called YOUM and as Samsung’s vice Chairman Kwon revealed in May, the units will be manufactured in several factories located in Tangjeong, the South Chungcheong Province, and we should expect around 960,000 OLED sheets by the end of this year.

 Flexible AMOLED displays use a plastics substrate that allows them to be bended, foiled, curved and pretty much everything else.
 The technology used imbues the panel with powers that make it thinner, lighter and as researches brag, unbreakable.
-Although we can’t be convinced of the last >
+Although we can’t be convinced of the last property, the tempered glass used to manufacture the units will only be 0.6-millimeters thick, 1.2mm thinner than the current generation.

 Smartphones packing displays three times thinner than anything on the market will have the possibility of integrating a larger battery or simply, be released way thinner.